jasoncolburne/arad/documentation/design/README.md

 from being able to modify application data.

 By isolating the user database, we prevent a compromised administrator, reviewer or reader instance from modifying sensitive data.
-We also prevent exfiltration of password hashes by a compromised administrator, reviewer or reader instance.
+We also prevent exfiltration of hashed passwords by a compromised administrator, reviewer or reader instance.

 ![Arad](./assets/arad-simple.png)